-Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels, to Padang
+Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels

 Today we hike in beautiful Sianok Canyon, which is very close to Bukittinggi.
 We follow the "Great Wall" through the canyon and make several stops, including at the Japanese Tunnels (built by the Japanese during the 2nd World War), and Kota Gadang, a small village where they make silver jewelery.
 We can meet locals along the way at their homes or working in the rice fields.
 We may even see the occasional macaque monkey.

 Day 14: Fly to Jakarta, Drive to Anyer

 From here we fly to Jakarta, Java as we temporarily leave Sumatra, returning the next day.
 We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside hotel in Anyer.

 Day 15: Speedboat to Krakatoa, Hike to Viewpoint, Drive to Lampung